gabmansur/spark-models-optimization/README.md

 **Interpretation:**
 The data model mirrors a typical star schema:

-- customers → dimension (small, descriptive)
+- customers → dimension (small, descriptive) - perfect for broadcast
-- transactions → fact (large, behavioral)
+- transactions → large fact with a join key → where skew hurts.

 This setup is intentional; in real Spark workloads, most performance problems arise during joins between a large fact table and small dimension tables.